bsshin71/altibase_sample/odbc/README.md

 #change Driver path  and connection information in sample source code
 <pre><code>

-this sample code shows the way to use driver directly, but if you want to use DSN , then just put "DSN=Altiodbc" in connection strings
+this sample code shows the way to use driver directly, but if you want to use DSN , then set ODBC envrionment variables and make configuration file which I described above and the put "DSN=Altiodbc" in connection strings
 ..
 ..............
 ...............